DamBasement/vintage-tv/README.md

 I'd be happy if you want to share the way you use it.
 Feel free to add your site and your name to the [list](https://github.com/DamBasement/vintage-tv/users.md)! 🙃

 # Found a bug?
-If you spot any bugs, please use [Issue Tracker](https://github.com/DamBasement/vintage-tv/issues) or create a new [Pull Request](https://github.com/DamBasement/vintage-tv/pulls)to fix the issue.
+If you spot any bugs, please use [Issue Tracker](https://github.com/DamBasement/vintage-tv/issues) or create a new [Pull Request](https://github.com/DamBasement/vintage-tv/pulls) to fix the issue.

 # Any idea or new feature?
 Currently this theme isn't in dev mode.
 I wanted to keep it very simple and minimal but other cool features could be added.
 Feel free to propose what you think could be done better.